 Past Tense – Passato Prossimo

-- A basic introduction to past tense
+- A basic introduction to past tense.

-- Conjugation of past participle with essere and avere
+- Conjugation of past participle with “essere” and “avere”.

 - Example: Ho mangiato una pizza ieri.
 (I ate a pizza yesterday.)

-- Formation of past participles for common verbs
+- Formation of past participles for common verbs.

 Reflexive verbs

-- Reflexive Verbs in Daily Routine (ex.: mi sveglio)
+- Reflexive Verbs in Daily Routine

-- Reflexive Verbs for Personal Care (ex.: ti lavi)
+- Reflexive Verbs for Personal Care

-- Reflexive Verbs in Clothing and Dressing (ex.: mi vesto)
+- Reflexive Verbs in Clothing and Dressing

 Auxiliary verbs